magnyx/web-development-notebook/README.md

 GUI (Graphic user interface) vs CLI (Command line interface) The first is user-friendly, but the second is better for more accurate things done in less time.
 The second is essential for working with lots and lots of files.
 It's really important, not much I have to say about it.
 It's a whole new language, and here's the tutorial (https://swcarpentry.github.io/shell-novice/01-intro.html)
-Using the terminal to do things is faster, more accurate, necessary to be a professional developer.
+Using the terminal to do things is faster, more accurate, and necessary to be a professional developer.
 Some commands: whoami / ls (listing)  /  pwd (print working directory)

 ## Terminal Line Basics